MAA-98/maa-98.github.io/_posts/2025-11-01-FP-Untyped-Lmabda-Calculus.md

 ## Footnotes
 [^1]: Adding type restrictions to lambda calculus stops it being Turing complete.
-[^2]: Abstractions are meant to be generalized functions, so 'lambda functions' is synonymous.
-Lambda functions are often called "anonymous functions" since they're not given an identifier to be called.
+[^2]: Abstractions are meant to be generalized functions, so "lambda functions" is synonymous.
+Lambda functions are often called "anonymous functions" since they're not assigned an identifier to be called.
 [^3]: Via Church numeral encodings, integers themselves may be considered as lambda abstractions, so the infix notation `2 + 2` is really `(((2) +) 2)` nested abstractions that Haskell then evaluates (normalizes the expression) to the lambda abstraction with encoding `4`.
 For convenience and type checking Haskell just treats integers as a base type.